by Nils Osmar. Updated Sept. 11, 2023. Medical Disclaimer

 - See article: The effect of xylitol on dental caries and oral flora

 How to make your own “mouth rinse” – no water needed

-- If you’d like to try something interesting, put 1-2 teaspoons of dry powdered xylitol in your mouth then “chew it around” for a minute or two.
+- If you’d like to try something interesting, try putting 1-2 teaspoons of dry powdered xylitol in your mouth then “chew it around” for a minute or two.
 It will stimulate the production of saliva so strongly that in a few minutes, your entire mouth will be filled with saliva.

 - I’ll sometimes do this first thing in the morning.
-My mouth fills with a mixture saliva and xylitol; I swish it around for a few minutes, pulling it between my teeth (similar to what some people call oil pulling).
+Whether I use plain xylitol or xylitol in water, after I put it in my mouth, my mouth with a mixture saliva and xylitol; I swish it around for a few minutes, pulling it between my teeth (similar to what some people call oil pulling).
 I then spit it out.